saltastroops/saao-shared-jenkins-library/README.md

 ## Viewing the documentation

-For convenience, documentation about the .library functions is provided in Jenkins' pipeline syntax documentation.
+For convenience, documentation about the library's steps is provided in Jenkins' pipeline syntax documentation.
 To access it, select the Pipeline Syntax item from the sidebar menu of your pipeline page.

 ![Pipeline Syntax menu item](doc/images/pipeline_syntax.png)